 Kintaro Hattori was born in Tokyo in 1860.
 At the age of thirteen, he was working as apprentice near a clock store when he had the idea of opening a workshop; his thinking was that he could earn a decent living from the sale and repair of clocks.
-He learned the trade and at 21 opened a shop in his own name.
+He learned the trade and opened a shop selling and repairing watches and clocks in central Tokyo in 1881.

 From 1910, Seiko was making its own balance springs and, in 1913, started to produce wristwatches, becoming the first company in Japan to do so.